Bhavikapoddar/Spotify/README.md

         /* --- Main Content Styling --- */
         .admin-main-content {
-            flex: 1; /* Allows the main content to grow and fill the rest of the space */
+            margin-left: 250px; /* Push content to the right of the sidebar */
             padding: 40px;
-            overflow-y: auto; /* Allows scrolling within the content area if it's too long */ }
+            overflow-y: auto;
+            min-height: 100vh; /* Use min-height to ensure it fills the page */ }

         .admin-main-content h2 {